annahubb/Pool-MI-Transform/README.md

 # Pool-MI-Ests
-Example data and analysis scripts for transforming and pooling multiple imputation estimates
+Example data and analysis scripts for transforming and pooling multiple imputation estimates for descriptives, correlation, and regression analyses

 **File Descriptions**
 - `create stacked impuations.imp`